CA 115 Intro Electronic Communication

 There will be no late submissions of course material.
 Homework will be turned in when you enter class and you should make a copy for yourself to have when we review the answers.
-Since you have the options of email and/or fax, it is my expectation that even if you cannot make it to class, your homework will be required via one of those two options.
+Since you have the options of email, it is my expectation that even if you cannot make it to class, your homework will be sent on the night you miss.
 If you must be absent for an exam, a separate exam will be prepared for you and left in the Park Offices.
 You must arrange to complete it prior to the next class meeting.

 Classroom Rules of Conduct:

 1. Class will start on time at 5:00pm sharp.